 Let's start with the gut.
 Your gut is the home quarters for your immunity because it holds over 70% of it.
-There are chemicals in the digestive track that fight bacteria, viruses and fungi.
-You need these chemicals or good bacteria to help digest your food, fight of illness and have healthy gut function.
+There are chemicals in the digestive tract that fight bacteria, viruses, and fungi.
+You need these chemicals or good bacteria to help digest your food, fight of illness, and have a healthy gut function.

-Your immune system needs plenty of nutrients which come from the food you eat and any supplements you take everyday.
+Your immune system needs plenty of nutrients that come from the food you eat and any supplements you take every day.
 So what happens if you have a poor diet?
 You are more likely to get sick more often.

 Precision Nutrition suggests that you get 2-3 servings of prebiotics each day.
 What kinds of foods are considered prebiotic?

 The best part of these is they're easy to incorporate into your diet, they make your food taste delicious and, best of all, you can buy them all at COSTCO!

 Next, Precision Nutrition suggests that you get 1-2 servings of probiotics each day as well.
 What kinds of foods are considered probiotic?

 You had me at pickles!
 I could eat a whole jar every day but since they recommend 1-2 servings I think I'll stick to one or two for now!
 You can also find these at your local Costco the next time you go shopping.

 ***A special note for our picky eaters: Start with something you like and then slowly trying everything on the list.
 Kefir and Kombucha aren't for everyone.